 I am an interdisciplinary music researcher, working at the intersection of psychology, neuroscience, and aesthetics.
 I investigate music’s capability to evoke emotions and moods and to influence a specific type of thoughts and visual mental images (“mind-wandering” or “daydreaming”).
 Ultimately, I am interested in how we can use music effectively to enhance psychological health and well-being.
-I conduct my research as postdoctoral fellow in the Health Psychology Division at the Free University of Berlin.
+I conduct my research at the Music & Science Lab at Durham University, UK.
 My background is in both sciences and humanities.
 I received my Ph.D. in Psychology and Neuroscience of Music from the Free University of Berlin, where I was affiliated with the Cluster of Excellence “Languages of Emotion”.
 I have an M.Sc. in Music, Mind & Brain from Goldsmiths, University of London, and an M.A. in Aesthetics as well as a B.A. in Theoretical Philosophy, both from the University of Florence.
 You can find my CV with my publications here.